You have no items in your shopping cart.

 Some say the joy of spring blossom isnt enough to warrant an ornamental cherry in the garden.
 Why not?
 These trees offer far more than flowers, and these alone are beautiful.
 But team the spring spectacle with the oodles of benefits to wildlife, the beautiful foliage and of course the multiple appeal that trees bring such as a little shade and wonderful structure, and you have the perfect plant.

-.
+ornamental cherries.
 How do you select just one from such a huge range?
 Firstly, think about the space you have available.
 Secondly decide when you would like to see blossom.
 Some produce their fluffy flowers in March and April.
 These include the popular and award-winning Prunus 'Kursar'.
 Most flower in April and May, including the popular Prunus 'Pink Perfection'.Let's look at

 The blossom festival